antonytayron/salt-proxy-docker/README.rst

      cd salt-proxy-docker

-3. In Dockerfile Change de architecture (amd64 or arm64).
+3. In Dockerfile Change de architecture var (amd64 or arm64).

 4. Start using it: